A Shared-Constraint Approach to Multi-leader Multi-follower Games: An example: a hierarchical Cournot game

-In this section, we present a \mlmfg from~\cite{sherali84multiple} which is a hierarchical Cournot game.
-When formulated in the conventional form it has {an} equilibrium.
+In this section, we present a \mlmfg from~\cite{sherali84multiple} which when formulated in the conventional form has {an} equilibrium.
 Through this game, {we will demonstrate the validity of } Propositions \ref{lem:ae} and Theorem \ref{thm:pot}.

 Below, we modify this game in the form of $\Epec^{\ae}$ and show that the claim made in Proposition \ref{lem:ae} holds: the equilibrium of this game is also an equilibrium of its modification.
-The example also casts light on why existence of equilibria to games with shared constraints is more easily guaranteed.
-The equilibrium conditions of $\Epec^{\ae}$ have more variables, and thus {allow for more} ``degrees of freedom'' for their satisfaction.
+The example shows that equilibrium conditions of $\Epec^{\ae}$ have more variables than the conditions of $ \Epec $, and thus {allow for more} ``degrees of freedom'' for their satisfaction.
 Cournot games, as noted in Section \ref{sec:examples}, admit potential functions.
 We then calculate the minimizer of the potential function of this game (\ie, the solution of $\PS$) and show that it is an equilibrium of the modified game, thereby verifying Theorem \ref{thm:pot}. \begin{examplec} Let $\Epec$ be a game with $N$ \textit{identical} leaders and $n$ \textit{identical} followers.
 The follower strategies conjectured by leader $i$ are denoted by $\{y^f_i\}_{f=1,\hdots,n}$ (we use $f$ to index followers) and we let $\overline{y}_i^{-f}$ denote $\sum_{j \neq f} y^j_i$.
 Leader $i$ solves {the following parametrized problem:}

 where $y_i^f \in \Real$ is the conjecture of leader $i$ of the equilibrium strategy of follower $f$.
 Follower $f$ solves the problem (F$(\bar{y}^{-f},x)$):

 where constants $a,b,c$ are positive real numbers.
 Since these constants are the same for all followers, equilibrium strategies of all followers are equal.
 Consequently the follower equilibrium tuple conjectured by leader $i$ is given by $y_i =(\widehat{y}_i,\hdots,\widehat{y}_i)$, where $\widehat{y}_i$ satisfies $\widehat{y}_i \in \SOL({\rm F}((n-1)\widehat{y}_i,x))$ (since $\bar{y}^{-f} = (n-1)\widehat{y}_i$).
 For any $x$, there is a unique $\widehat{y}_i$ that satisfies this relation, given by